Arc-Computer/CL-Bench/README.md

   - **Complex** (7-10 turns): Multi-step processes with state mutations
 - **Schema-grounded**: All conversations respect production constraints
 - **Standardized evaluation subset** (400 conversations, seed=42): Maintains complexity distribution for consistent baseline comparisons
+- **Evaluation usage**: The 400-conversation subset (`artifacts/datasets/evaluation_400.jsonl`) is reused across baselines and Atlas continual-learning runs.
+Baseline agents use it purely for scoring (no learning).
+Atlas operates in an online-learning regime on the same stream; we document this so performance comparisons are grounded in identical inputs even though no separate hold-out slice is currently published.
+If you need a hold-out test run, we can generate one from the remaining 800 conversations on request.

+Every conversation is generated deterministically from the sanitized schema and seed entities.
+No production Reply data or identifiers are present in any artifact shipped with the benchmark.

 ### Evaluation Harness